json-schema-org/website/CONTRIBUTING-docs.md

 2.Structure Your Test Cases: A well-structured test includes the following:

--`Title`: A concise name describing the purpose of the test.
+- `Title`: A concise name describing the purpose of the test.

--`Steps`: A clear sequence of actions to execute.
+- `Steps`: A clear sequence of actions to execute.

--`Expected Results`: The outcomes that confirm the functionality works as intended.
+- `Expected Results`: The outcomes that confirm the functionality works as intended.

 3.Use Consistent Naming Conventions: Follow the naming conventions already established in the project.
 Use meaningful names for test files and methods.